mojomast/rooagussy/docs/providers/zai.md

   - China → `https://open.bigmodel.cn/api/paas/v4`
 - **Dynamic Models:** Changing the region automatically updates the model catalog and target endpoint.
 - **No Manual Base URL Needed:** You typically do not need to configure a custom base URL.

 ---

+## Reasoning Support

+Z AI's GLM models have different reasoning capabilities:

+* **GLM-4.5 and GLM-4.6**: These models were trained with non-think data and do not support configurable reasoning toggles or extended thinking modes in coding agents.
+* **GLM-4.6 Air** (Future): Extended thinking capabilities for coding agents will be available in the upcoming GLM-4.6 Air model.

+Unlike some other providers that offer reasoning budget controls or thinking modes, the current GLM-4.5 and GLM-4.6 models operate without these features.
+This design choice optimizes them for direct, efficient responses in coding and analysis tasks.

+---